Adam Duvall Preview, Player Props: Red Sox vs. Astros

 Astros Pitching Rankings

-- The Astros have a 3.84 team ERA that ranks fifth across all MLB pitching staffs.
+- The Astros have the fourth-ranked team ERA across all league pitching staffs (3.84).

-- Astros pitchers combine to give up 152 total home runs at a rate of 1.2 per game (to rank 18th in the league).
+- Astros pitchers combine to rank 18th in baseball in home runs surrendered (153 total, 1.2 per game).

-- The right-hander's last time out was on Tuesday against the Miami Marlins, when he tossed 4 2/3 innings, surrendering four earned runs while allowing six hits.
+- In his most recent appearance on Wednesday against the Miami Marlins, the right-hander threw five innings, giving up four earned runs while surrendering nine hits.

 © 2023 Data Skrive.
 All rights reserved.